-Maybe it’s your first move into the space and you want tips on getting your foot in the door?
+Are you looking to get a job in tech and you want tips on getting your foot in the door?

-Perhaps you already have a job and are looking for some advice on how to deal with those first few months?
+Or perhaps you already have a job and are looking for some advice on how to deal with those first few months?

 Why listen to me?

-I teach both the Complete React Developer Bootcamp and How To Master the FAANG Coding Interview.
+I teach both the Complete React Developer Bootcamp and How to Master the FAANG Coding Interview:

-Part 2: How to succeed once you have your tech job
+AMA #2.
+How to succeed once you have your tech job

 Alternatively, if you don’t have time to watch these videos right now, I’ve added the answers to the most common questions below and added a few extra things that were not covered on the call.